Understanding Design Language Systems: Examples From Design Systems!

 End-User Experience

 Various brands forget to focus on the end-user experience.
-Focusing more on profit, instead of customer satisfaction will not help attract customers.
+Focusing more on profit instead of customer satisfaction will not help attract customers.
 Having a better understanding of users irrevocably converts them into happy customers associated with the brands for a longer duration.
+Check out how design serves as a powerful medium of communication!

 Design Language System Evolution – What’s in the Future?